greymandev/sapgui-simulator/README.md

 # SAP GUI Simulator

-A Python-based SAP GUI simulator that allows automated agents to interact with a simulated SAP interface using the same SAP Scripting API commands used in real SAP systems.
+A Python-based SAP GUI simulator that provides automated agents with a realistic SAP interface using the same SAP Scripting API commands used in real SAP systems.
+Features robust macOS GUI thread safety and LangGraph integration.

 ## Overview

-This project provides a mock implementation of the SAP Scripting API, enabling developers to:
+This project provides a comprehensive mock implementation of the SAP Scripting API, enabling developers to:

 - **Test SAP automation scripts** without needing access to a real SAP system
 - **Develop and debug SAP agents** in a controlled environment
 - **Train AI agents** on SAP workflows using familiar SAP Scripting commands
 - **Prototype SAP integrations** quickly and safely
+- **Build LangGraph agents** with native SAP tool integration

-## Features
+## ✨ Features

 - 🖥️ **GUI Simulation**: Visual interface mimicking SAP transaction screens
 - 🤖 **Agent Compatible**: Works with automated agents using SAP Scripting API